thesrikarpaida/thesrikarpaida.github.io/_tabs/about.md

 order: 4
 ---

 Hi visitors, my name is Srikar Paida.
 I'm an international graduate student at University of Maryland, College Park pursuing M.Eng.
 Cybersecurity, a domain I've been in love with since a long time.
-I enjoy learning concepts related to reverse engineering and offensive security and like doing CTFs in TryHackMe.
+I enjoy learning concepts related to reverse engineering and offensive security and like doing CTFs sometimes.

 I previously worked as a software engineer in India, at Integral Ad Science.
 In my free time, I like to read books (barely) or web comics, but most of the time, I'm just asleep.